Offset Unlearning for Large Language Models: Experiment

+We then investigate how well the unlearned model maintains its performance on data outside the unlearning scope.
+On TOFU retain data, \model preserves more model utility than direct fine-tuning on 3 out of the 4 methods we compare.
+In particular, \model demonstrates superior retain performance when applying to gradient ascent and KL minimization, beating direct fine-tuning by more than 15 points.
+Taking a closer look at how these models perform on individual TOFU retain data, we observe in \Cref{tab:breakdown} that direct fine-tuning tends to perform better on the Retain Set, while \model outperforms direct fine-tuning on the Real Author and World Fact.
+This indicates a slight divergence between direct fine-tuning and \model in terms of how to balance performance across different types of knowledge during unlearning.
+This is likely a result of changing training dynamics with the introduction of offset models, which we will study in more detail in \Cref{sec:5.1}

 In addition to TOFU, we also evaluate the utility of the unlearned model on general task benchmarks.
-Performance on these tasks is also an important indicator of model utility, reflecting whether general capabilities of LLMs are preserved after unlearning.
-As shown in \Cref{tab:bench}, \model achieves competitive performance on most metrics when compared to direct fine-tuning baselines.
+Performance on these tasks is also an important indicator of retain performance, reflecting whether general capabilities of LLMs are preserved after unlearning.
+As shown in \Cref{tab:tofu}, \model achieves competitive performance on most metrics when compared to direct fine-tuning baselines, and closes the performance gap between before and after unlearning. \model consistently outperforms direct fine-tuning with KL minimization, and bring improvement on 3 out of 4 tasks with gradient difference and data relabeling.

-Overall, our experiments demonstrate that \model is a strong alternative to direct fine-tuning, with matching or even superior performance in terms of both forget quality and model utility. \model is also effective across different unlearning algorithms, showing the versatility of our approach.
+Overall, our experiments demonstrate that \model is a strong alternative to direct fine-tuning, with matching or even superior performance in terms of both forget and retain performance. \model is also effective across different unlearning algorithms, showing the versatility of our approach.